gustafn/compile-sketch/README.md

 # 2) On Galileo, copy Template for the Sketch and insert Sketch Source #

     Start the Galileo from the prepared SD card and log in (e.g. via ssh).
+Copy the "VOLUME" content to some directory or use the Volume directly.
 Assume, you want to compile the sketch "Blink.ino".
 First copy the sketch-template to a new folder used for your project (e.g. blink-sketch).

+       VOLUME=/media/realroot

-       cp -r /media/realroot/sketch-template ./blink-sketch
+       cp -r ${VOLUME}/sketch-template ./blink-sketch
        cd ./blink-sketch

     Edit in Makefile and set the variable SKETCH to the name of your sketch.